 -We created an atmosphere of openness and collaboration where users felt free to be creative.
 This materialized in articles about real cases, reflections, and learning points;

 -Created a united team with the determination to put in the effort to reach the goals.
 Players became attached to the game and were motivated by the excitement of the game itself to see what’s next and to be part of the change;

 -Real-time feedback helped employees measure KPI’s in real time, so changes were implemented faster without having to wait for management approval.
-It also made the company more dynamic and the workplace transparent and fair.
+It has also made the company more dynamic and the workplace transparent and fair.
 Performance reviews were more concrete and easier to go through.